 Initially named Elisivir Lungavita, the liqueur was renamed Amaro Montenegro in honor of Italy's second Queen - Princess Elena of Montenegro.
 And until today, it remains one of Italy's best-selling Amari.

-What is Amaro Montenegro?
+What exactly is Amaro Montenegro?

 What does Amaro Montenegro taste like?

 Yet, those ingredients are just the start because how they are processed is just as important - and complicated.
+According to the brand, the recipe is based on six flavor notes derived from the botanicals.
+These are:

 - Bitter and herbaceous